Special Education Visual And Performing Arts

 Practice and demonstrate proper body movement.

-Use Choreography To Express Feeling And Thoughts Through Dance And Performance.
+Goal Stem # 2 THE STUDENT Will Use Choreography To Express Perceptions Feeling Images And Thoughts Through Dance Composition And Performance.

 By month/date, after performing a dance sequence, THE STUDENT will describe how the tempo of the dance makes him/her feel 1 out of 3 opportunities a day for 4 out of 10 days as observed and recorded by staff